dakotamm/research_blog/_posts/2024-06-24-general-reflection.md

 ## Miscellaneous

 Thoughts for posterity:
-* Review Collias publications for early data context.
 * Gappy temperature data in SOG - investigate this.
 * 1970-2000 data - does it exist?
 Ask around...(DOE, Mesa Program)
+* Am I going to do anything in Strait of Georgia?!

 ---

 ## Bookkeeping
-* Ocean Sciences - no reimbursements yet for recent expenses.
-* KC Meeting - 5/23
-* General Exam - scheduled 6/18
+* OOO - 7/5
-* PECS - ORAL presentation accepted!
-9/23-9/27
+* PECS - 9/23-9/27
+  * Need to register!

 ---